Fabiola220/Employment-management-system/README.md

 I created this system as a practice project to strengthen my full-stack development skills, particularly in:

-- Designing relational database schemas with MySQL to store employee records, attendance logs, leave requests, and payroll data.
+- Designing non relational database schemas with MongoDB to store employee records, attendance logs, leave requests, and payroll data.

 - Building RESTful APIs using Express.js and Node.js for CRUD operations and business logic.